-However, DNA analysis is being deployed more and more regularly in recent years, as a tool to tackle this problem.
+In recent years, DNA analysis has been deployed more and more regularly, as a tool to tackle this problem.
 "DNA barcoding" involves sequencing a portion of the genome of some tissue, to compare the code against a database of known species.
-As genetic material is present in every single cell, this method can be used on many kinds of tissue, including fins.
-Therefore, if scientists take a sample of fins for sale, they can determine very accurately what species of shark it is and whether sale of that product is restricted or illegal.
+As genetic material is present in every single cell in the body, DNA barcoding can be used on many kinds of tissue, including fins.
+Therefore, if scientists take a sample of fins for sale, they can determine very accurately what species of shark it is and whether sale of that product is restricted or illegal (Cardeñosa et al, 2020).

 - Cardeñosa et al, 2020

-Of a total of 43 species found in Guangzhou and 44 in Hong Kong a disgraceful proportion were endangered species; 37.9% of species from Hong Kong markets and 41.8% from Guangzhou are classified as 'vulnerable', 'endangered' or 'critically endangered' by the International Union for the Conservation of Nature (IUCN).
-This means that these sharks are seriously threatened with extinction.
-The shortfin mako shark (Isurus oxyrinhcus), which is classified as 'endangered', was found almost twice as commonly at Guangzhou than in Hong Kong (Cardeñosa et al, 2020).
+In one study a disgraceful proportion of fins that were tested in Guangzhou and Hong Kong were found to be from threatened species; 37.9% of species from Hong Kong markets and 41.8% from Guangzhou are classified as Vulnerable, Endangered or Critically Endangered by the International Union for the Conservation of Nature (IUCN).
+This means that these sharks are seriously threatened with extinction in the wild (Cardeñosa et al, 2020).